Transfer Learning for Kernel-based Regression: Theoretical Guarantees

-Assumption \ref{assu1} characterizes the distributions of the noise terms in the source and target models, which is satisfied when the noise term is uniformly bounded, Guassian or sub-Guassian distributed.
-It is a common assumption and is widely used in the literature of machine learning \citep{caponnetto2007optimal}.
-It is interesting to point out that Assumption \ref{assu1} also implies that $\int(y^{(k)}-f_\rho^{(k)}({\bx}^{(k)}))^b d\rho^{(k)}_{y|{\bx}^{(k)}}\leq \frac{1}{2}b!\gamma^2B^{b-2}$ for all $b \geq 2$.
-Assumption \ref{assu2} controls the complexity of the considered ${\cal H}_K$.
+Assumption \ref{assu1} characterizes the distributions of the noise terms in the source and target models, which is satisfied when the noise term is uniformly bounded, Gaussian or sub-Gaussian distributed.
+Note that a similar condition also appears in \cite{fischer2020sobolev,zhang2023optimality} and it is slightly weaker than the condition on the noise term in the prior works \cite{caponnetto2007optimal,lin2020distributed}.

+Assumption \ref{assu2} controls the complexity of the considered $\cH_K$.
 As pointed out by \cite{lin2020distributed}, when $\alpha=1$, it always holds by taking $Q=\operatorname{Tr}(L_K) \leq \kappa^2$ and when $0 < \alpha < 1$, it is more general than the eigenvalue decaying assumption in literature \citep{caponnetto2007optimal,he2021efficient}.
-Assumption \ref{assu3} is a regularity condition on the source and target regression functions, and is also commonly assumed in literature \citep{smale2007learning,caponnetto2007optimal,guo2017learning}.
-Note that $r$ controls the smoothness of the regression function $f_{\rho}^{(k)}$, where a larger $r$ indicates a smoother function.
+Assumption \ref{assu3} is a regularity condition on the target regression function $f_{\rho}^{(0)}$ and the weighted average function $f_\rho^p$, where $r$ controls the smoothness, with a larger $r$ indicating a smoother function.
+A similar regularity condition is commonly assumed in the literature of kernel methods \cite{smale2007learning,caponnetto2007optimal,fischer2020sobolev}.
+It is worth pointing out that \cref{assu3} is guaranteed by directly imposing the smoothness condition on all regression functions for both target and source domains, that is, for each $k=0,1,\ldots,m$, $f_{\rho}^{(k)}=L_K^rg_{\rho}^{(k)}, \ \text{for some} \ g_{\rho}^{(k)} \in {\cal L}_2({\cal X}, \rho_{\bx})$.

-\subsection{Optimal Convergence Rates for ${\cal A}_h$-TKRR}
+\subsection{Optimal convergence rates for ${\cal A}_h$-TKRR}